MolBIFFM/diana/README.md

 BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks, their communities and subsets of their proteins derived from the distributions of mass spectrometric measurements across them can be assessed as well as the distribution of mass spectrometric measurements across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks, their separate communities and subsets of proteins, determined with respect to the distribution of changes in post-translational modification across them, can be assessed as well as the distribution of changes across communities.

 In addition to protein-protein interaction networks and their communities, networks of Gene Ontology terms or Reactome pathways reporting enrichments of